glytoucan/glytoucan/manual/registration-graphical.md

 <br>

   Once the structure is complete, a sequence is generated from the input and sent to the database to check if it was previously registered.
 If the structure is found in the database, a link and accession number indicating the structure ID will be displayed; otherwise, a final confirmation screen will be shown.
-If the submit button is entered to indicate confirmation, the newly registered accession number and graphical representation will be displayed.
+If the submit button is entered to indicate confirmation, the newly "submission ref" and graphical representation will be displayed.

 <br>